Please contact a GDA agent for information.

 Click on the topic name to see other speakers tagged with this topic.

-Lisa Bodell Founder and CEO of FutureThink, Bestselling Author of Kill the Company and Why Simple Wins
+Lisa Bodell Featured CEO of FutureThink; Bestselling Author of "Why Simple Wins"

-Bodell brings a compelling perspective to the sought-after topics of simplification and innovation to over 100,000 people each year.
-A thought leader and serial entrepreneur, her transformational message has inspired executives at top-ranked organizations such as Google, Cisco, Citigroup, and the U.S. Navy War College.
+Lisa brings a compelling perspective to the sought-after topics of simplification and innovation to over 100,000 people each year.
+A thought leader and serial entrepreneur, her transformational message has inspired executives at top-ranked organizations such as Google, SAP, Citigroup, and the Department of National Intelligence.

-Bodell has contributed her expertise to a wide variety of media.
-She is a monthly contributor to Forbes and has frequently appeared in other media including: Fast Company, WIRED, The New York Times, Inc., Bloomberg Businessweek, Harvard Business Review, The Huffington Post, FOX News, and CNN.
-She has also been featured in many major books such as Warren Berger’s A More Beautiful Question, Adam Grant’s Originals, and After Shock, the upcoming 50-year celebration based on futurist Alvin Toffler’s Future Shock.
+Lisa has contributed her expertise to a wide variety of media.
+She is a monthly contributor to Forbes and has frequently appeared in other media including: Fast Company, WIRED, The New York Times, Inc., Harvard Business Review, and CNN.
+She has also been featured in many major books such as Warren Berger’s A More Beautiful Question, Adam Grant’s Originals, and AfterShock, the 50-year celebration based on futurist Alvin Toffler’s Future Shock.

-Bodell has taught innovation at both American University and Fordham University and has a TED talk on the topic.
+Lisa has taught innovation at both American University and Fordham University and has a TED talk on the topic.
 She has served on the board of advisors of several organizations, including the Global Agenda Council for the World Economic Forum, the United States National Security Agency, the Association of Professional Futurists, and the Novartis board of Diversity & Inclusion.